Neighbor Calls 911 After Girl Shows Up on NJ Doorstep in Shock Collar

 Cops “observed that the child had markings on her neck consistent with wearing the collar,” the affidavits said, adding that the teen was taken to the hospital “to be examined for any other injuries.”

-There, detectives interviewed “I.D.”, who told them that 20-year-old Rachel Mennig “put the collar around her neck and shocked her multiple times and has done this in the past,” according to the affidavit.
-(The Camden County Prosecutor’s Office, which provided the filings to The Daily Beast, requested that the exact relationships between I.D. and the suspects not be disclosed.)
+There, detectives interviewed “I.D.,” who told them that 20-year-old Rachel Mennig “put the collar around her neck and shocked her multiple times and has done this in the past,” according to the affidavit.
+(The Camden County Prosecutor’s Office, which provided the filings to The Daily Beast, requested that the exact relationships between “I.D.” and the suspects not be disclosed.)

 Investigators spoke to 42-year-old Kelly Mennig, who lives in the home and denied knowing anything about the shock collar.